Picture Books We Love

 If you give... series

-if you give... is a playful and charming collection of picture books built on cause-and-effect storytelling.
+If you give... is a playful and charming collection of picture books built on cause-and-effect storytelling.
 Each story begins with a simple, generous act—like giving a treat to a curious animal—and quickly spirals into a delightful chain of unexpected events.
 With its gentle humor, circular structure, and engaging illustrations, the series invites young readers to predict what might happen next, making it both fun and interactive.
 These timeless stories celebrate curiosity, kindness, and the joy of a good (and slightly silly) adventure.
 There are an additional 13 books in this series.
 These are the two that I would recommend.

 Apryl Stott

-Coco and Bear
+Coco and Bear by Apryl Stott

 The Coco and Bear books use cozy woodland settings and lovable characters to teach young readers about listening well, standing by your friends, understanding your emotions, and being courageous and kind in everyday life.
 They’re great for story time and for starting conversations about social‑emotional skills with kids.